 The acquisition was accounted for as a purchase of a business under ASC Topic 805, Business Combinations.
 Under the acquisition method of accounting, the assets and liabilities were recorded as of the acquisition date, at their respective fair values.
 The preliminary purchase consideration of \$14.9 million reflected an upfront cash payment of \$18.0 million, net of cash acquired and working capital adjustments.
 During the three months ended June 30, 2024, the Company recorded a final working capital adjustment of \$0.4 million to the purchase price and goodwill, which amount was released to the Company in July 2024.
-The Company's consolidated financial statements as of June 30, 2024 reflect the preliminary final allocation of the purchase price to the assets and liabilities assumed based on fair value as of the date of the acquisition.
+The Company's consolidated financial statements as of June 30, 2024 September 30, 2024 reflect the final allocation of the purchase price to the assets and liabilities assumed based on fair value as of the date of the acquisition.

-The Company's estimate of preliminary purchase consideration is was subject to change upon finalizing working capital adjustments.
-The Company's preliminary estimate of the fair value of specifically identifiable assets acquired and liabilities assumed as of the date of acquisition is was subject to change upon finalizing its valuation analysis.
+The Company's estimate of preliminary purchase consideration was subject to change upon finalizing working capital adjustments.
+The Company's preliminary estimate of the fair value of specifically identifiable assets acquired and liabilities assumed as of the date of acquisition was subject to change upon finalizing its valuation analysis.
 During the three months ended December 31, 2023, the Company recorded an adjustment to goodwill of \$0.3 million, representing an adjustment to its estimate of the fair value of accounts payable and deferred tax liabilities as of the acquisition date.
-The final determinations, which are expected As of June 30, 2024, the preliminary estimates have been finalized, with no further changes to be completed by August 2024, may result in additional changes in recorded to the fair value purchase price or allocation of certain the purchase price to the assets and liabilities as compared to these preliminary estimates. assumed.
+As of June 30, 2024 September 30, 2024, the preliminary estimates have been finalized, with no further changes to be recorded to the purchase price or allocation of the purchase price to the assets and liabilities assumed.

-The following table summarizes the preliminary allocation of the purchase price (in thousands):
+The following table summarizes the allocation of the purchase price (in thousands):